KashminShrestha/GTS_node_react/README.md

     This will start the React development server.It will run on http://localhost:3000.

-Take Reference of ChatGPT or Claude or gemini for more information and installation
+## If you are stuck while installation or have any error take Reference of ChatGPT or Claude or gemini for installation